Best & Worst Days of the Week to Do Disneyland & Disney California Adventure in 2026

 These blockouts have gotten more aggressive, with half of the tiers of Magic Keys being blocked out most (or all) weekends and another tier having weekend blockouts during the Halloween and Christmas seasons.
 Only the top tier doesn’t have weekend-specific blockouts, but it is blocked the entire two weeks around Christmas and New Year’s Eve.

-These Magic Key blockouts and reservation limitations have actually been too effective and too aggressive.
-The end result is that, on average, the busiest days of the week have now flip-flopped.
-Saturdays and Sundays are now less busy on average, whereas Mondays and Tuesdays have become the two busiest days of the week.
+These Magic Key blockouts and reservation limitations have been incredibly effective.
+The end result is that Saturdays and Sundays are now less busy on average, whereas Mondays and Tuesdays have become two of the busiest days of the week on average.
+Emphasis on ‘on average.’

-So if you’re planning a multi-day Disneyland vacation and want the short and sweet answer about when to visit that will be true more often than not, the answer is to visit Disneyland or Disney California Adventure Thursdays through Sundays and avoid Mondays through Wednesdays.
+If you’re planning a multi-day Disneyland vacation and want the short and sweet answer about when to visit that will be true more often than not, the answer is to visit Disneyland or Disney California Adventure Thursday, Friday and Sunday; and avoid Saturday, Mondays through Wednesdays.

 With that said, there’s more nuance to the recommendations than that, and these generalizations don’t always hold true.
 That’s because you’re visiting on actual days and not an average of all days.
-These exceptions become particularly important during
+On top of that, we have a few times of the week that we really love visiting Disneyland.

 We’re not going to run through the entire calendar to tell you when this is or isn’t the case.
 That would probably end up being more confusing and ultimately counterproductive.
 Instead, refer to Disneyland’s Magic Key Blockout Calendar.
 In particular, you should look for the blockouts on the Believe, Enchant, and Imagine tiers.